pelithne/k8s/workshop-no-sp.md

 ### 3.7.2.
 Create your Repository

-During this step we will import the same repository we have been working with in previous steps, but this time we will import it into Azure Devops instead.
+During this step we will import the same repository we have been working with in previous steps, but this time we will import it into Azure Devops instead of cloning it to your cloud shell.

 To do this, start by clicking on *Repos*.